When I search for new hikes in the Dolomites one of the most important criteria for me is the views-to-effort ratio.

 The map of the hike

-If you would like to have a tangible topo map with you I recommend picking one up in the tourist stores, sports shops or information centres all over the Dolomites.
+If you would like to have a tangible topo map with you I recommend picking one up in the tourist stores, sports shops, or information centers all over the Dolomites.
 Look for the Tabacco Map no.

 How difficult is the hike to Col De La Puina?